Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/upgrade-kong-3x.md

 Kong 3.x includes changes to regular expression path handling, which _do_ require manual updates to Ingress configuration.
 In Kong 2.x, Kong applied a heuristic based on the presence of special characters in a route path to determine if a path was a regular expression.
-This heuristic was imperfect and Kong 3.x has removed it, instead requiring that any regular expression begin with a `~` prefix.
+This heuristic was imperfect and {{site.base_gateway}} 3.x removed it, and instead requires that any regular expression begins with a `~` prefix.
-Ingress does not allow paths that begin with any character other than `/`, however, so Ingress rules with a regular expression path must begin with `/~` instead.
+Ingress does not allow paths that begin with any character other than `/`,  so Ingress rules with a regular expression path must begin with `/~` instead.

 Ingress rule paths have no way to indicate that a path is a regular expression.